a7medayman6/MIPS-Cheat-Sheet/README.md

 addi $t0, $s0, 4
 	# No subtract Immediate Instruction, use negative constant with addi
 addi $t0, $s0, -1

-	# move data between Registers
+# how to move data between Registers ?
 # NO MOV INSTRUCTION use addition with zero
 add $t0, $t1, $zero
 addi $t0, $t1, 0
 ```